 Since Prime Mininster Theresa May announced her resignation on May 24 there has been no short supply of Conservative MPs vying to replace her.

 From a peak of 13 candidates, we're now down to five remaining in the running to take on the Conservative party leadership — but the past few weeks have been fraught with leadership potentials announcing their intention to run, being removed, or removing themselves from the lineup.

 It’s expected that the new leader of the Conservatives — and new British Prime Minister — will be announced by the week beginning July 22.
 May will continue on as prime minister until the new candidate is chosen.

 Of course, Brexit and the potential solutions are a key talking point, but to be honest, we’re much more interested in what all of the candidates have to say about the life-saving UK aid budget.

 In 2015, the UK passed a bill that enshrined into law a commitment to spend 0.7% of its gross national income (GNI) on aid every year — the first G7 country to meet the UN’s aid spending target.

 That funding goes to supporting the world’s poorest people, focusing on poverty alleviation.
 It provides both emergency supplies in conflict areas or following a natural disaster; and it supports more long-term efforts for things like universal healthcare, education and employment, economic development, and gender equality, among other issues.

-So here they are, the Conservative leadership candidates and what they think about UK aid.
+So here they are, the remaining Conservative leadership candidates and what they think about UK aid.